-Amazon shares pass $1000 after posting strong financials
+Amazon shares pass $1,000 after posting strong financials

 Amazon shared third-quarter earnings after the bell on Thursday.

 The company posted significantly better-than-expected earnings, at 52 cents per share, when analysts were forecasting just three cents.
-Shares quickly ticked up 7% in initial after-hours trading, to above the $1000 per share milestone.
+Shares quickly ticked up 7 percent in initial after-hours trading, to above the $1,000 per share milestone.

 Revenue came in at $43.74 billion, versus the consensus estimate of $42.14 billion.
-This is also 34% higher than last year.
+This is also 34 percent higher than last year.
 The Whole Foods acquisition, which was completed in late August, accounted for $1.3 billion in sales for the quarter.

 Amazon says its fourth-quarter guidance will be in the $56 billion and $60.5 billion range, which is comparable to Wall Street estimates.

+Amazon founder and CEO Jeff Bezos credits the success of its popular voice-activated device, Alexa.
 “In the last month alone, we’ve launched five new Alexa-enabled devices, introduced Alexa in India, announced integration with BMW, surpassed 25,000 skills, integrated Alexa with Sonos speakers, taught Alexa to distinguish between two voices, and more.
-Because Alexa’s brain is in the AWS cloud, her new abilities are available to all Echo customers, not just those who buy a new device,” said Jeff Bezos, Amazon founder and CEO, in a statement.
-“And it’s working — customers have purchased tens of millions of Alexa-enabled devices, given Echo devices over 100,000 5-star reviews, and active customers are up more than 5x since the same time last year.
-With thousands of developers and hardware makers building new Alexa skills and devices, the Alexa experience will continue to get even better.”
+Because Alexa’s brain is in the AWS cloud, her new abilities are available to all Echo customers, not just those who buy a new device,” said Bezos in a statement.

-Shares closed Thursday at $972.43, but quickly jumped to over $1000.
+Shares closed Thursday at $972.43, but quickly jumped to more than $1,000.
 The company has a market cap of $467 billion.Featured Image: Mark Wilson/Getty Images

 0